-The Company endeavors to quickly and accurately grasp information (decisions, events, and financial results) related to the business, operation, and financial performance of each of its Business Groups, the organizations responsible for business operations.
+The Company endeavors to quickly and accurately grasp information (decisions, events, and financial results) related to the business, operation, and financial performance of each of its business divisions, the organizations responsible for business operations.
 This information is used to improve management, and the Company uses the following deliberation and decision-making structure to ensure timely disclosure of the information in cases where the information is important and necessary for investors.

-(1) Important management matters are deliberated and decided by the Management Council.
+(1) Important management matters deliberated and decided by the Management Council.

 Among the matters deliberated by the Management Council, items of significant importance are decided by the Board of Directors.

-Each Business Group conducts business under the control of the Management Council and the Board of Directors, which are the decision-making bodies.
+Each business division conducts business under the control of the Management Council and the Board of Directors, which are the decisionmaking bodies.